 Technically, Asperger’s Syndrome no longer exists; since May 2013 it comes under the general umbrella of Autism Spectrum Disorder (ASD), in DSM 5 (Diagnostic and Statistical Manual of Mental Disorders, version 5, used for making diagnoses of ASD).
-However, we are concerned here with children with an ASD diagnosis who are capable of managing to thrive in a mainstream school- socially and academically- given the right levels of support.
+However, we are concerned here with children with an ASD diagnosis or complex communication needs, who are capable of managing to thrive in a mainstream school- socially and academically- given the right levels of support.

 We are not using ASD as a label, however.
-Instead we use ASC, Autism Spectrum Condition, because Disability as a label suggests impairment, whereas Condition suggests difference.
+Instead we use ASC, Autism Spectrum Condition, because Disorder as a label suggests impairment, whereas Condition suggests difference.
 Many ASC people have skills which neuro-typical people do not have, so they are different, not worse.
 ASC is preferred as a label by people who would previously have had a diagnosis of Asperger’s Syndrome

 ASC is a lifelong disability.
 There is currently no cure.
 Its causes are not entirely certain, but it is thought be genetic, and perhaps in some cases to be the result of environmental triggers.
 It is characterised by impairments in social communication/interaction and imagination/flexible thought, which are known as the Dyad of Impairments.
 The students we support do not have significant impairments in cognitive ability or core language relative to their neuro-typical peers, or to other people on the autistic spectrum who would need support in a Special School.

 Additionally, there is often a degree of motor difficulty (i.e. clumsiness or physical awkwardness).
 Because of the subtle nature of ASC, people with the condition are often first diagnosed with related conditions such as dyspraxia and ADHD.